giantswarm/docs/src/content/tutorials/continuous-deployment/bases/index.md

     --provider capa | yq -s '.metadata.name'
     ```

-3. This creates four files but we're only interested in the cluster userconfig file `mywcl-userconfig.yml`.
+3. This creates four files but we're only interested in the cluster user configuration file `mywcl-userconfig.yaml`.
 We will extract the values and create a new `cluster-config.yaml` file in our version folder:

     ```nohighlight
-    cat mywcl-userconfig.yml | yq eval '.data.values' > bases/clusters/capa/v0.21.0/cluster_config.yaml
+    cat mywcl-userconfig.yaml | yq eval '.data.values' > bases/clusters/capa/v0.21.0/cluster_config.yaml
     ```

     The content of the file will be something like this: